RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 Classical MD simulations in OpenMM with the LangevinMiddleIntegrator and appropriate constraints (autoconstraints='HBonds', rigidwater=True, default hydrogenmass scaling of 1.5) can typically use such large timesteps without problems.

-We will use the original files from OpenMM_Modeller, redo the 100-step minimization but then request a long NPT simulation (using the OpenMM_box_equilibration function) that uses both a barostat that changes the box dimensions (to keep pressure constant) until the volume and density of the system reaches convergence.
+We will use the original files from **OpenMM_Modeller**, redo the 100-step minimization but then request a long NPT simulation (using the OpenMM_box_equilibration function) that uses both a barostat that changes the box dimensions (to keep pressure constant) until the volume and density of the system reaches convergence.
 Once the simulation is found to be converged, the last snapshot together with the converged box vectors are used to start a long 1 ns NVT simulation.